Mqtth3w/Forwarder-Telegram-bot/README.md

 - To block the sender send a message "/block &lt;replace with sender ID&gt;".
 - To unblock the sender send a message "/unblock &lt;replace with sender ID&gt;".
 <br>
+## FAQ
-Why the sender ID?
+- Why the sender ID?
 Because it is an unique identifier that never changes for the user (until deletion).
 It is like a primary key.
+- Why to use webhook?
+Webhook is more efficent than polling.
+Cloudflare allows only this option.